top of page

 Aaron strives to empower young movers to be unabashedly themselves and creates a fun energetic environment where dancers are excited to learn.
 Correcting the negative narrative of comparing yourself to others and guiding and coaching each dancer on their own individual journey they are having.
 And ultimately sharing space and his love and passion for dance with the future of our art form.

-“I am so grateful to be apart of 2022-2023 year 10 of Tip Toz!!
+“I am so grateful to be apart of 2022-2023 year 10 of Kanvas!!
 It’s truly going to be a phenomenal year can’t wait to make some memories”

 Screen Shot 2022-07-30 at 1.19.09 AM.png